 After dropping zcash in its U.K. operation last year, Coinbase has now added the privacy enhancing cryptocurrency in New York state.

-The San Francisco-based crypto exchange announced the news in a tweet on Monday, saying the state’s residents can now buy, sell and exchange zcash (ZTC) on Coinbase.com, as well as in its iOS and Android apps.
+The San Francisco-based crypto exchange announced the news in a tweet on Monday, saying the state’s residents can now buy, sell and exchange zcash (ZEC) on Coinbase.com, as well as in its iOS and Android apps.

 Last August, Coinbase U.K. quietly dropped support for zcash, providing no reason in letters to its customers.
 However, the move came as British regulators were saying exchange platforms may need to be able to provide personal data on transactors of cryptocurrencies.